MINER: Multiscale Implicit Neural Representations: Prior Work

 \section{Prior Work}

 MINER draws inspiration from classical multiscale techniques and more recent neural representations.
 We outline some of the salient works here to set context. \paragraph{Implicit neural representations.} Implicit neural representations learn a continuous mapping from local coordinates to the signal value such as intensity for images and videos, and occupancy value for 3D volumes.
-The learned models are then used for a myriad of tasks including image representations~\cite{chen2021learning}, multi-view rendering~\cite{mildenhall2020nerf}, and solving linear inverse problems~\cite{sun2021coil}.
+The learned models are then used for a myriad of tasks including image representations~\cite{chen2021learning}, multi-view rendering~\cite{mildenhall2020nerf}, and linear inverse problems solving~\cite{sun2021coil}.
 Recent advances in the choice of coordinate representation~\cite{tancik2020fourfeat} and non-linearity~\cite{sitzmann2020implicit} have resulted in training processes that have high fitting accuracy.
 Salient works related to implicit representations include the NeRF representations~\cite{mildenhall2020nerf} and its many derivatives that seek to learn the 3D geometry from a set of multi-view images.
-Despite the interest and success of these implicit representation, current approaches often require millions of parameters.
+Despite the interest and success of these implicit representations, current approaches often require disproportionately large number of parameters compared to the signal dimension.
 This culminates in a large memory footprint and training times, precluding representation of very high-dimensional signals.